 - 1. All results are provisional and subject to revision. - 2.
 These statistics refer to infections reported in the community, by which we mean private households.
 These figures exclude infections reported in hospitals, care homes and/or other institutional settings. - 3.
+Alpha variant compatible positives are defined as those that are positive on the ORF1ab-gene and N-gene, but not the S-gene.
+Delta variant compatible positives are defined as those that are positive on the ORF1ab, N-gene and S-gene.
+Positives where the virus is too low for the variant to be identifiable are defined as those that are positive with all other gene patterns.
+These definitions are regardless of cycle threshold (Ct) value. - 4.
 Data should be treated with caution.
-There are uncertainties given that not all cases that are positive on the ORF1ab and N-genes will be the UK variant (WHO "Alpha") - 4.
-UK variant (WHO "Alpha") compatible positives are defined as those that are positive on the N-gene and ORF1ab-gene, but not the S-gene.
-Positives that are not compatible with the UK variant (WHO "Alpha") are defined as those that are positive on the S-gene, N-gene and ORF1ab-gene.
-Positives where the virus is too low for the variant to be identifiable are defined as those that are positive with all other gene patterns.
-These definitions are regardless of cycle threshold (Ct) value.
+There are uncertainties given that not all cases that are positive on the ORF1ab and N-gene will be the Alpha variant, and not all cases that are positive on all three of the ORF1ab, N-gene and S-gene will be the Delta variant. - 5.
+Cases where the virus is too low for the variant to be identifiable are likely to be people very recently infected or those who are recovering from their infection; people who get new infections after vaccination may also be in this group.